 In short, the employer must recruit for the position according to Department of Labor (DOL) specifications.
-This involves getting the prevailing wages from the DOL and advertising using the prevailing wages.
+This involves getting a prevailing wage from the DOL and advertising using that wage.
 If no qualified applicants apply for the position, the employer may submit an electronic request for a labor certification to DOL.
-If DOL agrees that the recruitment process met its specifications, DOL issues a labor certification.
+DOL next must agree that the recruitment process met its specifications.
+Finding compliance, DOL issues a labor certification.
 That certification establishes that no qualified US citizens are available to fill the vacancy.
-The petitioning employer includes the labor certification with the preference petition application.
+Now the petitioning employer includes the labor certification with the preference petition application.

 EB-1, First Preference

-The USCIS regulations recognize three ways to qualify for a first preference employment based green card.
+USCIS regulations recognize three ways to qualify for a first preference employment based green card.
 You, as the foreign national may qualify by demonstrating that you have exceptional ability in the sciences, arts, education, business or athletics.
-If you have evidence that establishes you as an outstanding professor or researcher, you also qualify.
-Multinational managers or executives who meet employment requirements in the US and outside the United States also qualify.
-In each of these cases the regulations exempt you or your petitioning employer from the need to include an approved labor certification with the application.
+You also qualify if you have evidence that you are an outstanding professor or researcher.
+Multinational managers or executives who meet employment requirements in or out of the US also qualify.
+In each of these cases the regulations exempt you or your petitioning employer from the need for an approved labor certification with the application.